debitCrossBlockchain/bumo2.0/src/api/README.md

 The module implements a variety of interface service functions, as follows:
 - HTTP service.
 There are two ways for this service: one is the API interface, through which you can interact with the node blockchain account, such as querying account information, querying transactions, submitting transactions, calling contracts, etc.; second, it provides access to HTTP pages.
 - WebSocket interface service.
 It provides the ability to initiate transactions and subscribe to transactions.
 - Console interface.
-It provide users with the console mode to operate Wallet, get BU value, pay BU and other operations.
+It provides users with the console mode to operate Wallet, get BU value, pay BU and other operations.

 ## Module Structure